 - GEBCO 08 Grid a global 30 arc- - GEBCO One Minute Grid a global one arc-minute grid. - GEBCO Grid display software.
 This free SW application can be used to view and access data from GEBCO's gridded bathymetric data sets.
 It provides the means for displaying the data and accessing the data in netCDF and simple ASCII formats. - The GEBCO world map showing the bathymetry of the world's ocean floor in the form of a shaded relief colour map.
-This is the second release of the map and is based on the GEBCO_08 Grid. - Images of the shape of the seafloor GEBCO encourages the sharing of source which include; 3D images of the seafloor bathymetric data within the international developed from the GEBCO_08 Grid and ment of the GEBCO Digital Atlas.
+This is the second release of the map and is based on the GEBCO_08 Grid. - Images of the shape of the seafloor GEBCO encourages the sharing of source which include; 3D images of the seafloor bathymetric data within the international developed from the GEBCO_08 Grid and - licly-accessible digital data bank of oceanic 140-page illustrated book covering the soundings which is maintained on behalf of development of GEBCO in the 20th Century from early bathymetric mapping and data operated on behalf of the IHO by the ment of the GEBCO Digital Atlas.